anmolitor/elm-bytes-ports-benchmark/README.md

 **Warning**: Calling `File.toBytes` apparently causes memory to be leaked: https://github.com/elm/file/issues/31

 The package `elm/file` includes a `File.decoder` as well as a `File.toBytes` function.

 Therefore we can call `new File(bytes, '')` on the JS side and pass that into Elm over a port without any trouble.
 The benchmark shows the overhead is constant/independent of the bytes size.

-To my knowledge, this is the best method for large binary payloads if you have to go over a port (in many cases you get the data from a server directly, which enables you to just use the Elm Http API).
+This seems to perform consistently worse that the below Http approach so I would not recommend it.

 ### Http "Taskport"

 I call this one Taskport, since the idea is based on the [elm-taskport](https://package.elm-lang.org/packages/lobanov/elm-taskport/2.0.1/) library.

-Essentially, we send a HTTP POST request from Elm with a nonsense URL like `elm://`.
+Essentially, we send a HTTP request from Elm with a nonsense URL like `elm://post`.
 On the JS side, we monkeypatch the XHRHttpRequest prototype by intercepting the `open` and `send` methods.
 We check for the nonsense URL or prefix and send the bytes from JS directly instead of sending a request.

 This, for some reason, has remarkably low overhead according to the benchmark and is thus the best solution from Elm to JS for large bytes size.
+Even for small byte sizes and the impractical JS to Elm direction (JS tells the Elm runtime over a port that it should get some data via HTTP), the performance rivals the Json-based approaches, so you shouldn't need to implement multiple approaches.